 Example: Detectives are interrogating a man they suspect of murder.
 The detectives suggest that he can avoid a potential charge of first degree murder if the confesses, and if he says that his act was not premeditated.
 The man confesses.
 The court later excludes the statement from evidence, finding that the police obtained it by way of an implied promise that a confession could help the man avoid trial and avoid a conviction for the more serious charge of first-degree murder.27

 Even though police coercion is clearly illegal, it's not at all uncommon.
-Social science research has shown that coercion has led to widespread false confessions, and the wrongful conviction of many innocent people.
+Social science research has shown that coercion has led to widespread prosecution and conviction of many innocent people.

 In a California Penal Code 187 murder case involving an admission or confession, it's critical for the defense attorney to scrutinize the interrogative methods used by the police.
-If we can convince the court that the confession was illegally obtained, we can most likely get it thrown out of court...and perhaps the entire murder case as well.
+If we can convince the court that the confession was illegally obtained, we can most likely get it excluded from evidence.

-California search and seizure laws place limits on the power of the police to search your person and property.
+California search and seizure laws place limits on the power of the police to search an individual's person and property.

-If the judge grants our motion and suppresses the evidence, the prosecutor may be unable to proceed and the Penal Code 187 murder charges may be dismissed.
+If the judge grants the motion and suppresses the evidence, the prosecutor may be unable to proceed.
+The Penal Code 187 murder charges may be dismissed.

 In a California murder case where the prosecution is based on questionable eyewitness identification, there are several measures the criminal defense lawyer may take.
-These include
+These can include (without limitation):